CAFOD Lent 2018 Appeal: Watch how Marian will transform your Lent donation

 During Lent and up to Easter, you may be giving up some of your favourite things: tea, chocolate or fizzy drinks.
 If you are, feast on the fact that whatever you collect from your Lent fast will save lives, give children a future and ensure hardworking people around the world have the chance to live lives full of dignity and hope.

-Lent Appeal: Turn little fish into something amazing
+Lent Appeal: Turn your generosity into something amazing

-It’s difficult for us to imagine what it’s like being a struggling farmer in the world’s hungriest countries, like Zambia.
+It’s difficult for us to imagine what it’s like being a struggling farmer in the world’s hungriest countries, like Zimbabwe.

 Your tools are very basic, so the work hurts.
 You will spend long hours on the land.
 There will be times when you have to ready the soil for planting, so you’ll spend weeks bent over, hacking at the earth.
 Your hands will hurt.
 Your back will hurt.